Steklov isospectrality of conformal metrics: A few results on the principal order

 Here we establish some simple results on the spectral inverse problem at principal order ; more precisely we give examples where the Steklov isospectrality of two conformal metrics $g$ and $cg$ implies their equality at the boundary i.e

-As mentioned in this paper, this highly non-linear problem cannot be handle with the techniques used here and it is of course not true in general just as the analogue for the Laplacean is not. \\Consequently, we are only able to show this result for the linear problem (i.e considering isospectral deformations) and in the non-linear case under much stronger geometrical assumptions due to the lack of exploitable spectral information.
-Indeed, for the latter, we only exploit the boundary volume as a spectral invariant, given by the well-known Weyl's law. (see \textbf{Proposition \ref{Prop II.1}}) \\To begin with, using the same approach as in \cite{GK}, it is easy to show that $(\partial M,g^{\circ})$ is infinitesimally spectrally rigid in the following sense :
+As mentioned in this paper, this highly non-linear problem cannot be treated with the techniques used here and it is of course not true in general just as the analogue for the Laplacian is not. \\Consequently, we are only able to show this result for the linear problem (i.e considering isospectral deformations) and in the non-linear case under much stronger geometrical assumptions due to the lack of exploitable spectral information.
+Indeed, for the latter, we only exploit the boundary volume as a spectral invariant, given by the well-known Weyl's law (see \textbf{Proposition \ref{Prop II.1}}). \\To begin with, using the approach developped at the end of Section \ref{Subsection II.2}, inspired by that of \cite{GK}, it is easy to show that $(\partial M,g^{\circ})$ is infinitesimally spectrally rigid in the following sense :